Contacto +34 910 76 99 24

 For those that are less engaged with your previous content, you still want to keep up communications.
 Add them to a campaign that sends a monthly or quarterly newsletter or highlights blog posts.
 That way, they have the option of getting to know your brand ahead of any open roles that may open up that match their skills and experience.

-Pro tip: If you have marketing automation technology, you can automate the if/then conditions with behavior-based campaigns, which helps you hyper-personalize follow-up emails based on their location, experience, interests and more.
+Pro tip: If you have recruitment marketing automation technology, you can automate the if/then conditions with behavior-based campaigns, which helps you hyper-personalize follow-up emails based on their location, experience, interests and more.

 Related plays